Rutam21/Rutam21/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects | Stay alive and spread awareness for COVID
-- ⚡ Fun fact: I love to game on PC and I am a very bad chef.
+- ⚡ Fun fact: I love to game on PC and I am a very bad chef coz I hate cooking.

 ### Spotify Playing 🎧